CTECH-IT/shopping-site-team-321/README.md

 Use Bootstrap to create a gallery of things to sell (you can use any version of bootstrap)

+Pictures must be in a fallery format with multiple columns on desktop and a single column on mobile

 Allow the user to select as many as they want and then click "Purchase"

 On a separate page, a manager can go in an see the list of orders and check off when one is complete